 "The investigation started through my office and went to Liquor Control from there," he said Tuesday.
 "It was a surprise that it happened.
 It came as a little bit of a shock."

 According to a notice of hearing by the DLC, Nick's Bar & Grill on two occasions allowed patrons displaying obvious signs of intoxication to possess and consume alcohol and allowed them to stay on the premises in a non-segregated area and served alcohol to several patrons whom it was reasonable to expect were already intoxicated.
-Documents received from the DLC state the two incidents occurred on June 9 and 23 of 2012.

 The state initiated an investigation following a serious car crash near the intersection of Pine and Center streets on June 9.
 The documents state the DLC is confident the operator of the vehicle, Chelsea Milko, crashed because she had become inebriated after a bartender at Nick's failed to cut her service before she became drunk.